mienaikoe/ziyu/Chapters/4-3-Chapter25.md

 "What are you on about now?"

-She watched patiently as I pulled the ampules out and neatly injected one into the hydroderm on my left shin.
+She watched patiently as I pulled the ampules out and neatly injected one into the skin on my left shin.
 From the point of the syringe the kanosin glowed and permeated the vasculature, filling every water capillary in my entire lower leg with a bright flow tattoo.
 I did the same to my other leg.
 By the time I finished the entire ground around us was pale blue and I could see Pomri's eyes in the illumination, wide-eyed and unbelieving.

 "W...
 What is this?"